Okben Ulubay

-Okben Ulubay (born May 25, 1996) is a Turkish professional basketball player for Bandırma Bordo of the Türkiye Basketbol Ligi (TBL).
+Okben Ulubay (born May 25, 1996) is a Turkish professional basketball player for Pizza Bulls Bordo Bandırma of the Basketbol Süper Ligi (BSL).
 He mainly plays at the small forward position, but he also has the ability to play as a shooting guard.

 Early career

 Ulubay started playing basketball with the youth academies of the Turkish club, Efes Istanbul when he was five.
 He continued to play for the junior and youth teams of Efes while growing up.

 Professional career

 In 2012, Ulubay signed a seven-year contract with the senior men's club of Efes Istanbul.
 In 2013, he played in his first BSL game with Efes.
 He also played with the Turkish 2nd Division team Pertevniyal, which was at the time the farm team of Efes, via a dual license.

 KK FMP

 On July 4, 2019, Ulubay signed a two-year contract with Serbian team FMP.
 On 24 December 2020, FMP parted ways with him.